AndrasKovacs/staged-fusion/README.md

     zipWith :: (Up a -> Up b -> Up c) -> Push a -> Push b -> Push c

-We'll define `zipWith` instead on the "pull" representation.
+We'll define `zipWith` instead on the "pull" representation a bit later.

 ## Sugar for `Up` functions